tbela99/css/README.md

 - source: CSS source file.
 It is only used in the exception error message.
 - silent: throw an exception if false or silently return an error. default to false
 - flatten_import: process @import directive and import the content into the css. default to false.
-- allow_duplicate_rules: merge duplicate rules
+- allow_duplicate_rules: allow duplicated rules.
+By default duplicate rules are merged
-- allow_duplicate_declarations: remove duplicate declarations
+- allow_duplicate_declarations: allow duplicated declarations in the same rule.

 ## Compiler options

 - charset: if false remove @charset
 - glue: the line separator character. default to '\n'
 - indent: character used to pad lines in css, default to a space character
-- remove_comments: remove comments.
-If _compress_ is true, comments are always removed
+- remove*comments: remove comments.
+If \_compress* is true, comments are always removed
 - rgba_hex: convert colors in rgba() and hsla() to hex
 - compress: produce minified output
 - remove_empty_nodes: remove empty css declaration